sulu/sulu/UPGRADE.md

 ### Output folder of admin build changed

-The output file of the admin build has changed from `/admin/build` to `/admin-build` to solve issues with the php internal webserveri.
+The output file of the admin build has changed from `/admin/build` to `/admin-build` to solve issues with the php internal webserver.

 ```bash
 git mv public/admin/build public/admin-build